Operators coming from ring schemes: Model theory of -operators

 \subsection{First order set-up for $\mathcal{B}$-operators}

-In this subsection, we briefly discus a first order language, which is appropriate for a model-theoretic analysis of $\mathcal{B}$-fields.
+In this subsection, we briefly discuss a first order language, which is appropriate for a model-theoretic analysis of $\mathcal{B}$-fields.

-Let $L_{\ka}$ be the language of $\ka$-algebras, that is: there are constant symbols for elements of $\ka$, two binary function symbols, and a unary function symbol for each element of $\ka$.
+Let $L_{\ka}$ be the language of $\ka$-algebras, that is: there are two binary function symbols and a unary function symbol for each element of $\ka$.
 The language $L_{\mathcal{B}}$ is the language $L_{\ka}$ expanded by $e-1$ unary function symbols (note that $(\mathcal{B},+)=\ga^e$).
 By Remark \ref{mscontext}(2), each $\mathcal{B}$-operator on a $\ka$-algebra $R$ naturally gives $R$ an $L_{\mathcal{B}}$-structure.
-Remark \ref{mscontext}(2) also implies that there is an $L_{\mathcal{B}}$-theory $\mathcal{B}$-DF, whose class of models coincides with the class of $\mathcal{B}$-fields. \begin{remark} We comment here on some interpretability issues, which are related with the appropriate ring schemes isomorphisms.
+Remark \ref{mscontext}(2) also implies that there is an $L_{\mathcal{B}}$-theory $\mathcal{B}$-F, whose class of models coincides with the class of $\mathcal{B}$-fields. \begin{remark} The notation ``$B$-DF'' was used in \cite{BHKK}, where the ``D'' stood for ``Differential''.
+This was perhaps not a very good choice, and, following the referee's suggestion, we decided to remove this ``D'' from the notation of this paper.
+To prevent possible confusions, when mentioning the theories which were denoted by ``$B$-DF'' in \cite{BHKK}, we use the notation ``$B_{\otimes}$-F'' (rather than a simpler one ``B-F''). \end{remark}

+\begin{remark} We comment here on some interpretability issues, which are related to the appropriate ring schemes isomorphisms.